mikaalnaik/TorontoBeachAPI/README.md

 # Methods

-A couple of ideas that will make this make more sense, hopefully.
-&nbsp;
-&nbsp;
-Do you want:
-### A specific beach or all of them?
-### And a specific time frame, or all time?

 &nbsp;
 A sample response of a single data point.:

 ```
 {
 	beachID: 4,
 	name: 'Gibraltar Point Beach',
 	map: '43.612487,-79.382173',